PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Results

-Here, velocity, $U$, is a function of two variables: $t$ and $x$. $\nu > 0$ is the {\it diffusion coefficient}.
+Here, $U(t, x)$ represents the velocity of a fluid at time $t$ and position $x$. $\nu > 0$ is the {\it diffusion coefficient}.
 Burgers' equation is a non-linear second-order PDE.
-Significantly, solutions to Burgers' equation can develop shocks (discontinuities).
-We test PDE-READ on two data sets for this equation.
-Both are from \cite{raissi2018deep} and use $\nu = 0.1$.
-The first exhibits shock formation while the latter does not.
+Significantly, solutions to Burgers' equation can develop shocks (discontinuities) in finite time.
+We test \texttt{PDE-READ} on two Burgers' equation data sets{, both with $\nu = 0.1$}.
+The first exhibits shock formation, while the latter does not.

 $~$